Online Classes FAQs

 Generally speaking the answer is no. Some instructors may require a limited amount of synchronous chat (everyone online at the same time), but as you might expect this is quite difficult considering everyone’s busy schedules.

 Yes.
-Beginning summer 2012, online students who have seen an advisor at least once can web register through MyHinds.
+Online students who have seen an advisor at least once can web register through MyHinds.
 Please see the Registration page for more details.

 We do not have a policy concerning how many distance learning courses you can take.
 However, you should be careful and not overload yourself.
 Many students realize that distance learning courses require more time than they expected when they first registered.

 Since you are not attending class at specific times each week, you are supplementing that time by spending more time working at home on your assignments.
-In most cases, expect to spend three time the number of credit hours on your course work.
-For Example: English 1113 is a 3 credit hour course.
+In most cases, expect to spend three times the number of credit hours on your course work.
+For Example, English 1113 is a 3 credit hour course.
 Expect to spend 9 hours per week working on this course.

-Students can withdraw from an online course anytime after drop/add period until the last day set forth on the MSVCC Calendar (notice this differs from traditional courses’ date).
-Beginning summer 2012 students can withdraw from single courses online through MyHinds.
+Students can withdraw from an online course any time after drop/add period until the last day set forth on the Hinds Community College Calendar (notice this differs from traditional courses’ date).
+Students can withdraw from single courses online through MyHinds.
 If you procrastinate and don’t keep up with the materials your instructor may suggest that you need to withdraw from the course or they may drop you with a penalty.
-Students who accumulate three absences in spring or fall or two absences in summer will be dropped by the instructor.
+Students who accumulate excessive absences will be dropped by the instructor.

 - First, the course must be listed in the Hinds CC current catalog with the same number of credit hours.